 HOW TO BECOME A BIONFORMATICIAN:

 The job of bioinformatician requires a double competence in the fields of life sciences and computer science.
 Access to the profession is reserved for holders of a Master degree.
-Candidates are strongly advised to choose high school, and then move on to a degree in biology or computer science.
+Candidates are strongly advised to choose a high school, and then move on to a degree in biology or computer science.
 Only then will they have to specialize.
 The most sought-after courses for institutes and companies recruiting bioinformaticians are:

 - University master